 Giro Air Attack Helmet Review

-The Giro Air Attack Cycling Helmet with its rigid, in-mold polycarbonate shell and EPS liner, is the perfect, all-around cycling helmet for both casual riders, as well as more serious competitive racers.
+With its rigid, in-mold polycarbonate shell and EPS liner, is the perfect, all-around cycling helmet for both casual riders, as well as more serious competitive racers.

-The Air Attack is a solidly built road helmet gives you a nice, comfortable and easily adjustable fit by way of its own Roc Loc Air System, and according to Giro, is designed to fit around 98 percent of cyclists.
+The Air Attack is a solidly built road helmet that gives you a nice, comfortable and easily adjustable fit by way of its own Roc Loc Air System, and according to Giro, is designed to fit around 98 percent of cyclists.

 For comfort, Giro gives you 3 different height adjustments from which to choose.